bernardmaltais/GC-Quickstarts-Foundation/README.md

 .\masterdeploy.ps1
 ```

+This will take about 7 minutes.
 Once deployed you will obtain the IP and TCP port you can use to connect to the temporary jumpbox.
 It should look like:

 ```text
 There was no deployment errors detected.
 All look good.